yfinkelstein/node-zookeeper/README.md

 Build
 -----

 - node-waf configure build
 - node demo1.js
 - cd tests && node zk_test_XYZ.js

-- note: edit the includes/libpath if you've installed zookeeper C lib anywhere other than /usr/local/
+- note: edit the includes/libpath if you have installed zookeeper C lib anywhere other than /usr/local/
-- note: if you're building on osx and you get a compile error regarding 'mmacosx-version-min', uncomment the cxxflags and ldflags for osx in the build function of wscript and try again.
-I'm not sure why this issue arrises for some and not others (anyone with the answer please explain/fix if possible).
+- note: if you are building on osx and you get a compile error regarding "mmacosx-version-min", uncomment the cxxflags and ldflags for osx in the build function of wscript and try again.
+I am not sure why this issue arrises for some and not others (anyone with the answer please explain/fix if possible).

 Limitations
 -----------